Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx20-update-HTLC-state.md

   <img src="./tutorial_images/htlc_simple_channel_updates2.png" alt="htlc_simple_channel_updates2" width="100%" height="auto">
 </p>

 Assuming Dianne provides the preimage to Bob, Bob will then turn around and provide the preimage to Alice via the `update_fulfill_htlc` protocol message.
-Since Alice now knows that Bob *could* claim the HTLC on-chain **and** Dianne must have provided the preimage (so she received the payment), Alice will work with Bob to create a new commitment transaction - **Channel State 3**.
+Since Alice now knows that Bob *could* claim the HTLC on-chain **and** Dianne must have provided the preimage (so she received the payment), Alice will work with Bob to create a new commitment transaction - **Channel State 3** - which removes the HTLC output and puts the HTLC funds on Bob's side of the channel.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/htlc_simple_channel_updates3.png" alt="htlc_simple_channel_updates3" width="100%" height="auto">